AIM-Project/AIM-Manuscript/README.md

 - We use the [Data in Golub.
 Paper](https://www.bioconductor.org/packages/devel/data/experiment/html/golubEsets.html) to reprocude most of the paper.
 However, if the reproduced paper is based on Data Version 2 or Data Version 3, we will use the corresponding data.
 - Associated Repos\
 [Previous work](https://github.com/victoriastodden/ReproducibilityCancerResearch)
+If you have any questions, please contact us xwu64@illinois.edu or vcs@stodden.net.